-The early ripening grape, due to its natural, low level of tannin and acidity, coupled with strong aromatic quality is often used in the production of Rose’wine in Provence.
+The early ripening grape, due to its natural, low level of tannin and acidity, coupled with the strong aromatic quality is often used in the production of Rose’ in Provence.

 While Cinsault occupies only a minor portion of Chateauneuf du Pape, it is much more popular in other areas of Southern France including Bandol and the Languedoc.
 Although, starting with the 2018 vintage, in Chateauneuf du Pape, Isabel Ferrando began producing F601, which is made from 100% old vine Cinsault planted in 1928.
 Vignobles Mousset-Barrot makes a Cinsault from vines in Chateauneuf as well.

 In fact, a few producers make 100% Cinsault wines.
 In the Languedoc, Domaine Le Boede makes a 100% Cinsault and you can also find a Vin de France from Domaine des Maravilhas using only Cinsault.
 Cinsault is also quite popular as a blending grape in Gigondas, Tavel, Cotes du Rhone, Costieres de Nimes, Coteaux du Tricastin, Cotes du Ventoux and the Cotes du Luberon appellations.

 Outside of the Rhone Valley, Cinsault is also planted in Algeria, Australia, Corsica, Lebanon, Morocco, Tunisia, and South Africa.
 In fact, in South Africa, the grape was blended with Pinot Noir to create Pinotage during the early 1900s.

 Cinsault as a wine and food pairing is often used with sea snails in garlic, better known as Escargot.
 It also works quite well in pairings with rich foods like stews, braised and roasted meat dishes, and all types of beef, lamb, goat, beef, duck, chicken, and pork.